pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

         ws.write(r,c+1,t)
 ```

-Each line is “stripped” (leading and trailing white space characters are
+Each line is “stripped” (leading and trailing white space characters
-removed), then split by tab characters.
-A data line contains 21 fields of
+are removed), then split by tab characters.
+Since the
+boston_corrected.txt file contains some nonascii characters, you must
+provide the encoding method in Python 3.
+In this example, the encoding
+method (cp1250) is the standard Windows encoding method.

+Next, the number of tab-separated fields is checked.
+A data line must
-information, otherwise it is rejected.
-To properly format the data for the
+contain 21 fields of information, otherwise, it is rejected.
+To
+properly format the data for the spreadsheet, the datatype is set
-spreadsheet, the datatype is set using try-except-else within the for* loop.
-The
+using try-except-else within the for loop.
+The loop only considers
-loop only considers string, integer and float data, which is sufficient for this
+string, integer, and float data, which is sufficient for this input
-input data.
-More complex input files may contain date information which would
+data.
+Other, more complex input files might contain information which
-require additional handling.
-The cell data with the correct type setting is
+would require additional handling.
+The cell data with the correct type
-written to the spreadsheet using the ws.write statement.
+setting is written to the spreadsheet using the ws.write statement.

-The next section builds the hyperlink to a Google Map using the latitude and
+The next section builds the hyperlink to a Google Map using the
-longitude information within the input data.
+latitude and longitude information within the input data.

 ```
     if r == 0: